© Copyright – 2009 – Athletics Illustrated

 I probably belong somewhere in that list as well, but maybe not even at second best.

-CK: I didn’t know the list from Brant County was that extensive.
-Some of those names are legendary.
-I suggest you are number 2 or 3, but that’s up to the masses to debate.
+CK: Some of those names are legendary.
 Tom Longboat would be pretty difficult to unseat given the worldwide competitiveness of running compared to the big team sports.

-Gretzky was very good at several sports, such as lacrosse, track and field, and baseball.
-It seems great athletes tend to excel at several sports, for instance Steve Nash is an excellent soccer player.
+Some of those athletes were very good at several sports like Gretzky and Victoria’s Steve Nash.
 When do you think is an ideal age to begin moving kids into sports that they appear to excel at?

 KS: I don’t think there is an “ideal” age to start moving into specific sports, but it takes a pretty physically and mentally mature kid to get too specific about any sport.
 At the very least, specialization should not happen until sometime during high school.